 The Commodore PET was one of the pioneering personal computers of the late 1970s, combining the computer, keyboard, monitor, BASIC, and storage into a distinctive all-in-one machine.
-This page is a growing hub for Commodore PET videos, PET 2001 and PET 4032 projects, software, demos, repairs, upgrades, and future Geek With Social Skills coverage.
+This page serves as a central hub for Commodore PET videos, PET 2001 and PET 4032 projects, software, demos, repairs, and upgrades, with more available in the video archive.

 "Personal Electronic Transactor"